How To #10: 12 Steps To Celebrity Event Sponsorships

 7. The Gift

-Regardless of event type, brand managers should make sure they have product on hand for sampling and gifting.
-The levels of product can range – and even be in the format of a gift certificate if the item would be too bulky, heavy or need to be customized for the celebrity.
+Regardless of event type, brand managers should make sure they have products on hand for sampling and gifting.
+The levels of product can range – and even be in the format of a gift certificate if the item is too bulky, heavy, or needs to be customized for the celebrity.

 Even attending media should be receiving some sort of takeaway – it does not need to be at the same level as that which the celebrity receives.

-If the product does not lend itself to giveaway, the brand manager should create a charity concept which engages the attending celebrities and media.
-Providing the celebrity the opportunity to choose an option to donate product in their name helps bring them some feel-good press as well.
+If the product does not lend itself to giveaways, the brand manager should create a charity concept that engages the attending celebrities and media.
+Providing the celebrity the opportunity to choose an option to donate products in their name helps bring them some feel-good press as well.

 8. Product Photos